Swarnotaj003/Memory-Game---Flip-and-Match-Cards/README.md

 # Memory Match Game

-A simple memory match game built with `Java`, following `MVC` architecture, where you try to find matching pairs of cards among a shuffled deck of `4*n**2` cards, n increases in higher game levels.
+A simple memory match game built with `Java`, following `MVC` architecture and `State Machine` approach, where you try to find matching pairs of cards among a shuffled deck of `4*n**2` cards, n increases in higher game levels.

 ## Table of Contents